Bed Bug Control

 Inspection Check List:

-- Cracks and crevices in head and foot boards, attached side railings and supports
+- Check cracks and crevices in head and foot boards, attached side railings and supports

 - Inspect electrical switch plates, pictures on walls, wall posters